muffinthepao/workguide-server/README.md

 - If you use `.findAll()` without WHERE parameter, it returns an OBJECT
 - If you use `.findAll()` with WHERE parameter, it returns an ARRAY and further wrapped in a "dataValues" OBJECT
 - The different functions of Sequelize
-- Deeding data using the built in seeding functions
+- Seeding data using the built in seeding functions
 - Using sequelize
 - Must be an array in the seed file
 - VreatedAt and UpdatedAt cannot be null.
 You have to see the date to `new Date()`